sebsilas/SAA/README.md

 ## Installation

-The Melody Singing Task (MST) uses the [`musicassessr`](https://github.com/syntheso/musicassessr) R package, which in turn relies on an Amazon Web Services (AWS) architecture, to record and process audio, which cannot be directly setup within R. As described in the steps below, [`musicassessr`](https://github.com/syntheso/musicassessr) provides some scripts to setup this architecture for you.
-After running these scripts, you will receive some credentials which you input into the MST (or other relevant [`musicassessr`](https://github.com/syntheso/musicassessr) functionality you would like to use).
+The Melody Singing Task (MST) uses the [`musicassessr`](https://github.com/syntheso/musicassessr) R package, which in turn relies on an Amazon Web Services (AWS) architecture, to record and process audio, which cannot be directly setup within R. In step 1, you run some scripts to setup this architecture for you.
+You will receive some credentials which you input into the MST R function (or other relevant [`musicassessr`](https://github.com/syntheso/musicassessr) functionality you would like to use).
 You will only need to do this once.

 ### Instructions